-- Depression or symptoms of depression - Depression as a mental health disorder includes ongoing sad moods and/or loss of interest in activities. - Anxiety disorder - Anxiety disorder is different from the feelings of anxiety that are caused by the common worries encountered in day-to-day life.
-Symptoms of anxiety disorder can include intrusive thoughts and make it difficult to pull yourself away from a persistent anxious state of mind. - Post-traumatic stress disorder (PTSD) - Post-traumatic stress disorder can develop in some people who have experienced a shocking, scary or dangerous event (such as being diagnosed with cancer).
-Symptoms can include anxiety, nightmares and/or frightening thoughts.
+- Depression or symptoms of depression - o Depression as a mental health disorder includes ongoing sad moods and/or loss of interest in activities.
+Often these symptoms are accompanied by other physical changes in sleep, fatigue and eating habits.
+Even if you do not meet the full criteria for depressive disorder, you may still benefit from therapy with a mental health professional. - · Anxiety disorders - o Anxiety disorders include multiple diagnoses such as generalized anxiety disorder, obsessive compulsive disorder (OCD), or panic disorder.
+Anxiety disorders are different from the common worries encountered in day-to-day life.
+Symptoms of anxiety disorder can include intrusive thoughts and make it difficult to pull yourself away from a persistent anxious state of mind.

+- Post-traumatic stress disorder (PTSD) - o Post-traumatic stress disorder can develop in some people who have experienced a shocking, scary or dangerous event (such as being diagnosed with cancer).
+Symptoms can include anxiety, nightmares, irritability, changes in mood, and frightening and/or intrusive thoughts.
+Going to the hospital or being faced with foods that were eaten often during treatment are the sorts of things that may trigger these feelings.

 Your mental health is very important to your overall health and well-being.
 Ask your healthcare team or health insurance provider for a referral to a mental health professional.
+It is common to start taking medications that can improve your mental health.
 You can also visit www.helpstartshere.org and click "Find a Social Worker" for resources and information to help you search for local mental health professionals or to get online counseling.
-For more information, see Mental Health on page 39.
+For more information, see Mental Health on page 45.